Private, In-Home Tutoring in Woodstock, Georgia

-SchoolTutoring Academy’s tutoring programs for Woodstock students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Woodstock, Georgia students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Woodstock Public Schools are within Cherokee County School System.
 The curriculum follows Common Core State Standards that includes a set of Student Performance Standards at every grade level.
 The curriculum prepares students for what they need to know and be able to do to move to the next grade level and be successful in the future.
 There are also electives, community service projects, athletics, and arts programs for students to immerse themselves in to create the learning experience that most speaks to their future goals.